Stable rationality of orbifold Fano threefold hypersurfaces: Introduction

+A projective variety $X$ is {\it rational} if $X$ is birational to the projective space, and $X$ is {\it stably rational} if there exists $m \ge 0$ such that $X \times \mbP^m$ is rational.
+Rationality problem, or in other words determining rationality of algebraic varieties, is a one of the fundamental problems in algebraic geometry.
+In dimension $3$, the minimal model program reduces this problem to the same problem for Fano 3-folds of Picard number one, del Pezzo fibrations over $\mbP^1$ and conic bundles over rational surfaces.
+We focus on Fano 3-folds (of Picard number one).
+Smooth Fano 3-folds have been well studied in this direction and their (stable) rationality is determined (cf.\ \cite{HT}).
+A Fano 3-fold of Picard number one, which appears as an outcome of the MMP, in general has $\mbQ$-factorial and terminal singularities and it is necessary to study (stable) rationality of such mildly singular Fano 3-folds.

+By an {\it orbifold Fano $3$-fold hypersurface}, we mean a Fano $3$-fold with at most terminal singularities embedded in a weighted projective $4$-space as a well formed and quasi-smooth hypersurface (see Definition \ref{def:qsmwf}).
+An orbifold Fano $3$-fold hypersurface is $\mbQ$-factorial, has Picard number $1$ and has only isolated cyclic quotient terminal singularities.
+For an orbifold Fano 3-fold hypersurface $X = X_d \subset \mbP (a_0,\dots,a_4)$, where the subscript $d$ indicates the degree of the defining equation of $X$, the positive integer $\alpha$ such that $\mcO_X (-K_X) \cong \mcO_X (\alpha)$ is called the {\it index} (or {\it Fano index}) of $X$.
+Explicitly, the index is given by $\alpha = a_0 + \cdots + a_4 - d$.
+There are $130$ families of orbifold Fano $3$-fold hypersurfaces (see \cite{Fletcher}, \cite{BS1}, \cite{BS2}).
+Among them, $95$ families consist of index $1$ Fano $3$-folds.
+We recall known results on (stable) rationality for orbifold Fano $3$-fold hypersurfaces.

-Rationality questions for orbifold Fano $3$-folds of index $1$ are settled in \cite{IM,CPR,CP} where it is proved that they are birationally rigid, and in particular nonrational.
-Among them there are quite a few varieties whose stable non-rationality is known, namely, a very general quartic $3$-fold \cite{CP} and a very general hypersurface of degree $6$ in $\mbP (1,1,1,1,3)$, which is a double cover of $\mbP^3$ branched along a very general hypersurface of degree $6$ \cite{Beauville}.
+Rationality questions for orbifold Fano $3$-fold hypersurfaces of index $1$ are settled in \cite{IM,CPR,CP} where it is proved that they are birationally rigid, and in particular nonrational.
+Among them there are quite a few varieties whose stable non-rationality is known, namely, a very general quartic $3$-fold \cite{CTP} and a very general hypersurface of degree $6$ in $\mbP (1,1,1,1,3)$, which is a double cover of $\mbP^3$ branched along a very general hypersurface of degree $6$ \cite{Beauville}.

-Rationality questions for orbifold Fano $3$-folds of index greater than $1$ have not been settled yet.
+Rationality questions for orbifold Fano $3$-fold hypersurfaces of index greater than $1$ have not been settled yet.
 It is well known that cubic $3$-folds are not rational \cite{CG}.
 Stable non-rationality is known for a very general hypersurface of degree $4$ in $\mbP (1,1,1,1,2)$, which is a double cover of $\mbP^3$ branched along a very general hypersurface of degree $4$ \cite{Voisin}, and for a very general hypersurface of degree $6$ in $\mbP (1,1,1,2,3)$ \cite{HT}.
-The above varieties are all nonsingular Fano $3$-folds.
-In \cite{Okada1}, rationality questions for weighted hypersurfaces are studied and it is in particular proved that there are two families of singular orbifold Fano $3$-folds of index $> 1$ whose very general members are not rational.
+The above Fano 3-folds are all smooth.
+In \cite{Okada1}, rationality questions for weighted hypersurfaces are studied and it is in particular proved that there are two families of singular orbifold Fano $3$-fold hypersurfaces of index $> 1$ whose very general members are not rational.

 We state the main theorem of this paper, which completely settles rationality questions for very general orbifold Fano $3$-fold hypersurfaces, and also settles stable rationality questions for them except for cubic $3$-folds.